Invoice Processing Automation: A Practical Guide for Accounting Firms and Finance Teams

 SmartDocto exports to any accounting system through three standard transports: REST API, SFTP, or a SharePoint and OneDrive folder.
 These patterns cover the vast majority of systems regardless of vendor.

 Connecting to a specific accounting product (DATEV, Lexware, SAP, NetSuite, Dynamics, QuickBooks, Pohoda, ABRA, and so on) is handled through your existing middleware or the import tools the target system already provides.
-This approach is more honest and more portable than a list of named native connectors that breaks the moment a buyer asks for a system not on the list.
+This approach is more portable than a list of named native connectors that breaks the moment a buyer asks for a system not on the list.

 REST API